Dealing With Debt Collectors or Bailiffs

 Knowing that many are unaware of their rights, they can misuse the power and not inform you of your rights.
 Thus, it would be best if you know all the rights.
 Knowing your rights help you in dealing with the fraudulent practices of debt collectors, which makes you scared and worried.

 - Do not provoke them

-Why stress upon that you must know your rights is because bailiffs or debt collectors can use any tactics that can make you break the rules.
+Why stress that you must know your rights because bailiffs or debt collectors can use any tactics that can make you break the rules?
 It will then bring you into troubled waters!
-Bailiffs try all the tactics like playing with your emotions, triggering you, tapping into the stigma and existing fears of debt collection.
+Bailiffs try all the tactics like playing with your emotions, triggering you, and tapping into the stigma and existing fears of debt collection.